-In July 1902, Cowell transferred the title to Alice Tibbits, a hospital proprietress who had established a private hospital and nurses' home in Wakefield Street.
-The assessment records of 1903 indicate Alice Tibbits as the owner of the two attached cottages with a different occupier in each.
-The title passed to Richard William Swan on 22 December 1910, Doris Keatish on 5 November 1925 and Douglas William Hendrickson on 19 January 1926.
-It was at this time, 1926, that the two attached cottages were placed on to separate titles.
-In 1959/1960, titles were issued for each half of the attached cottage.
+In January 1905, Cowell transferred the title to Alice Tibbits, a hospital proprietress then of Parkside who had established a private hospital and nurses' home in Wakefield Street.
+The title passed to Richard William Swan on 21 October 1910, Doris Keatish on 5 November 1925 and Douglas William Hendrickson on 19 January 1926.
+Later, between 1957 and 1959 the properties were placed on to four titles.